karlorz/obsidian_vault/2️⃣-Drafts/k8s/scripts/README.md

 # Kata Containers Installation Scripts

-Scripts for installing Kata Containers with Firecracker support.
+Scripts for installing Kata Containers with Firecracker/Cloud Hypervisor support.

+> **See also**: [[Self-Hosted-Sandbox-Platforms-Comparison]] for alternatives like Daytona, E2B, Microsandbox

 ## Scripts Overview